odea-project/qAlgorithms/report/report.md

 benefit from slightly increasing the estimated centroid error, but should not be considered an undesirable grouping.

-The eighth test slot was not used for this evaluation.
+The slots four and eight were not used for this evaluation.

 ## Discussion

 Centroid error is underestimated, leading to more strict binning than ideal [@gerrit: we will discuss] kontext existierender literatur ; vergleichbare Ergebnisse? [@gerrit: mostly not applicable, but we can compare with adap or roi]
-(@daniel: both points redundant, binning strictness is too much work to characterise the problem properly and result comparability requires more than one dataset => significantly more time.)
+(@daniel: both points redundant, binning strictness is too much work to characterise the problem properly and result comparability requires more than one dataset => significantly more time. // adressed)

 ### Test Results
+During testing, median and mean of the scan numbers were also compared.
+This test did not select bins with a notably worse distribution, and was removed.
+A replacement has not been introduced, but the peak fitting step will likely remove all cases that could have been discovered in this stage.

 The tests presented [here](#test-criteria-for-bin-correctness) were performed on the Warburg-Dataset after binning.
-It contains 55910 total bins, 2205 (4%) fulfilled at least one test condition.
-The points in these bins make up 28% of the entire dataset, or 41% of all binned points.
-Binsize is the most strongly correlating parameter for a test being positive, with the detected bins averaging around 265 members and the remaining bins around 47.[@gerrit: so what is the reason for this; this is something we should discuss]
+It contains 55910 total bins, 2205 of which (4%) fulfilled at least one test condition.
+The points in these bins make up 24% of the entire dataset, or 35% of all binned points.
+Binsize is the most strongly correlating parameter for a test being positive, with the detected bins averaging around 284 members and the remaining bins around 47.[@gerrit: so what is the reason for this; this is something we should discuss]

 @todo add images where relevant
 (@gerrit: you should think of some scatter table to overview all theses tests and overlaps and numbers)